korberlin/IDenty.fy/README.md

 ## Error Handling

-To ensure a smooth user experience, **identy.fy** comes with a comprehensive error-handling mechanism, equipped with global error handlers and intuitive flash messages that guide users during unexpected events.
+To ensure a smooth user experience, **IDenty.fy** comes with a comprehensive error-handling mechanism, equipped with global error handlers and intuitive flash messages that guide users during unexpected events.

 ## License

-**identy.fy** is licensed under the MIT License.
+**IDenty.fy** is licensed under the MIT License.

 ---